CyberArk Privileged Access Manager vs Palo Alto Networks VM-Series comparison

 Palo Alto Networks VM-Series is a highly effective advanced threat protection (ATP) solution and firewall that can be hosted on cloud computing technologies designed by many different companies.
 It decreases the amount of time that it will take administrators to respond to threats.
 Users that deploy VM-series have 70% less downtime than those who use similar firewalls.
 Neither protection nor efficiency are concerns when this next-generation firewall is in play.

-• Central management system.
-It comes with a central management system that enables users to set up and control their security operations from one location.
+• Central management system - It has a central management system that enables users to set up and control their security operations from one location.
 Users don’t need to search for the tools that they need.
 This system allows for security consistency and complete control without requiring businesses to spend large periods of time to do so.

 Palo Alto Networks VM-Series is a solution that stands out when compared to other similar solutions.
 Two major advantages that it offers are its ability to protect users without degrading the efficiency with which their networks perform and its centralized management system.